dmuchai/kenya-movers-ai/ICON_UPDATE_SUMMARY.md

 ---

-**Summary:** All app icons have been successfully updated to use the MoveEasy truck branding across Android app and web/PWA.
+**Summary:** All app icons have been successfully updated to use the MoveLink truck branding across Android app and web/PWA.
 The APK builds successfully and is ready for testing or release.